 Step 1 Ingredients

 1 gallon water or vegetable stock or combination

 (You’ll also need a pot that holds 2 gallons of liquid)

 4 tablespoons dried thyme

 1 tablespoon (or small chunk) candied ginger root

-Combine all in a large stockpot and heat to the point where the sugar and salt dissolve.
-Remove from heat and add the ice cubes to speed the cooling off process.
+Combine all Step 1 ingredients in a large stockpot and heat to the point where the sugar and salt dissolve.
+Remove from heat and add the Step 2 water and ice cubes to speed the cooling off process.
 Don’t use until mixture is completely cooled.